 Wrinkle treatments are available privately, not on the NHS.
 For each treatment, ask the practitioner or doctor who is offering it how well it might work for you.
 There is more scientific proof for some treatments than others.
 They’ll also be able to discuss with you the possible risks of each treatment.

 Skin creams and gels

-However, they do have side-effects.
+You’ll need a prescription from a doctor for creams containing retinoids.
+And be aware that they have side-effects.
 The creams can irritate your skin and make it more prone to burning in the sun, for example.
-Always read the patient information leaflet that comes with your cream or gel.
+Always carefully read the patient information leaflet that comes with your cream or gel.
 If you have any questions, ask your pharmacist or private consultant for advice.

 Laser facial resurfacing

 Laser facial resurfacing aims to reduce mild scars, or lines and fine wrinkles caused by sun damage and general ageing.